-Management's Review - The Foundation evaluates events that occur subsequent to the consolidated statement of financial position date of periodic reports, but before financial statements are issued for periods ending on such dates, for possible adjustment to such financial statements or other disclosure.
+Management's Review of Subsequent Events - The Foundation evaluates events that occur subsequent to the consolidated statement of financial position date of periodic reports, but before financial statements are issued for periods ending on such dates, for possible adjustment to such financial statements or other disclosure.
 This evaluation generally occurs through the date at which the Foundation's consolidated financial statements are available for issuance.
-For the consolidated financial statements for the year ended December 31, 2021, this date was August 24, 2022.
+For the consolidated financial statements for the year ended December 31, 2022, this date was August 23, 2023.